YasirGaji/Africarstrucks/README.md

   2. How to section different styles for a single component using tags in styled-components

   3. How to extend interface props in typescript

+  4. How to set up a backend with NestJS

 ## Errors I Faced